eclipse-iceoryx/iceoryx2/doc/development-setup/android.md

 The `suspend` property prevents the Android session to activate the lock-screen.
 Without turning suspend off, the `adb` commands will fail a few minutes after the last interaction with `waydroid`.
-Alternatively, the option could als be set via `adb` with:
+Alternatively, the option could also be set via `adb` with:

 ```bash